Why New Year’s Eve and I Just Don’t Get Along

 And of course, at the stroke of midnight, there’s that New Year’s kiss.
 If you’re in a relationship, then you don’t have to worry about this part – kiss away!
-But if you’re the single gal in the room, you’re either going to end up kissing a stranger or watching everyone else in the room kissing their significant others… except for you.
+But if you’re the single gal (or guy) in the room, you’re either going to end up kissing a stranger or watching everyone else in the room kissing their significant others…except for you.

 3. The Booze

 Chances are you won’t be stopping at one or two (or maybe even three) drinks when you’re out on New Year’s Eve.
-Instead, you’ll be slinging back the bubbly stuff because that’s what you do at a celebration.
-Which means the next morning probably isn’t going to be a fun one.
+Instead, you’ll be slinging back the bubbly stuff, because that’s what you do at a celebration.
+Unfortunately, that means the next morning probably isn’t going to be a fun one.

 4. It’s Overrated

 Today, New Year’s Eve is all about ringing in the New Year with a BANG.
 Lavish parties with booze, sparkly dresses, and confetti are the norm.
 But the expectations for this one night are so high, you’re bound to be disappointed.
-How many times have you woken up after an expensive night out and thought to yourself, wow, was that really worth it?
-In my opinion, your more apt to find yourself still out at 3 a.m., with blistered feet wondering why you even bothered to go out in the first place.
+How many times have you woken up after an expensive night out and thought to yourself, "Wow, was that really worth it?"
+In my opinion, you're more apt to find yourself still out at 3 a.m. with blistered feet wondering why you even bothered to go out in the first place.

 5. It’s Hypocritical

 I don’t hate the meaning behind New Year’s Eve; I just don’t like what it’s become.
-I’ll probably be spending New Year’s Eve 2017 out with all of my friends -- but I’d prefer to spend New Year’s Eve at home in my comfy pajamas, with a small glass of champagne to toast at midnight, surrounded by the people I love.
+I’ll probably be spending the last day of the year out with all of my friends – but I’d prefer to spend New Year’s Eve at home in my comfy pajamas, with a small glass of champagne to toast at midnight, surrounded by the people I love.